crsmith01/hw9-Team-Profile-Generator/README.md

 The following image shows a mock-up of the generated HTML’s appearance and functionality:

 ![HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./______________)

+## Tests
+Tests were written with jest.
+To run tests, enter the following in your command-line: npm run test

 ## Contact
 If you have any questions about the repo, contact me at [crsmith01](https://github.com/crsmith01).